 People we have asked say they are very friendly and can make excellent pet cats.
 This kind of a kitten is very unique because of its striking orange shade.
 They stand out, perhaps we react to them differently because of their appearance.
 Perhaps they enjoy the admiration of their coat.

-Doubtless our love of cats can either increase or decrease our productivity.
+Doubtless our love of orange cats can either increase or decrease our productivity.
 They can certainly be distracting, but perhaps you need that to help you focus when you are actually working!